 Your energy levels

 It’s easier said than done, but getting enough rest and eating a nutritious diet are crucial for new parents.
 If your loved ones offer to help with baby duty or tasks around the home, take them up on it so you can have the free time to tend to your own needs.
+Self-care may not always look glamorous, sometimes a special meal at home or time to read just for pleasure is a win!

 Sex, intimacy, and social connection